-Pressure Inputs
+Transducer Inputs

-Depending on the model, the controller comes with either one or two inputs.
+Depending on the model, the controller comes with two or three inputs.
 These inputs are physically the same and support either two or three wire devices.
 Two wire devices only use the COM and SIG inputs, while three wire devices make use of the PWR output as well.

 The PWR output will provide a regulated 5 V output that is used to power the attached device.
 This output is only turned on for a short duration while the sensor is being sampled, so measuring the power is not possible.
-As well, the SIG input is expecting to see an input of 0.5 - 4.5 V, which is translated to the appropriate value by the controller.
+If a digital output is enabled, the corresponding PWR pin is no longer available to power a transducer.
+As well, the SIG input is expecting to see an input of 0.5 - 4.5 V for pressure transducer types, which is translated to the appropriate value by the controller.